HaydenFennell/EMBRIO-modeling-course/docs/source/numericalSolutionPDE.rst

 This form of approximation requires a lot of information about the function, typically more than we know.
 Therefore we will need to truncate all but one of the differential terms and then iterate the function across a domain.

 Let's return to our first order differential, :math:`\frac{\partial u}{\partial t}` that we are trying to approximate numerically.
-Using the definition of the Taylor series expansion given above, and remember that we decided to index time with :math:`n`, the function u(t) can be approximated by:
+Using the definition of the Taylor series expansion given above, and remember that we decided to index time with :math:`n`, the function :math:`u(t)` can be approximated by:

 1. Setting :math:`a` equal to time :math:`n`, and :math:`t` equal to time :math:`n+1` to get expression T1 below, and
 2. Setting :math:`a` equal to time :math:`n`, and :math:`t` equal to time :math:`n-1` to get expression T2 below.